W. James McNerney Jr.

-Before Boeing, McNerney served as chairman of the board and CEO of 3M, then a $20 billion global technology company with leading positions in electronics, telecommunications, industrial, consumer and office products, health care, safety and other businesses.
-He joined 3M in 2000 after 19 years at the General Electric Company.
+Before Boeing, McNerney served as chairman of the board and CEO of 3M, then a $20 billion global technology company with leading positions in electronics; telecommunications; industrial, consumer and office products; health care; safety; and other businesses.
+He joined 3M in 2000 after 19 years at General Electric Co.

-McNerney joined General Electric in 1982.
-There, he held top executive positions including president and CEO of GE Aircraft Engines and GE Lighting; president of GE Asia-Pacific; president and CEO of GE Electrical Distribution and Control; executive vice president of GE Capital, one of the world's largest financial service companies; and president, GE Information Services.
+McNerney joined GE in 1982.
+There, he held top executive positions including president and CEO of GE Aircraft Engines and GE Lighting; president of GE Asia-Pacific; president and CEO of GE Electrical Distribution and Control; executive vice president of GE Capital, one of the world's largest financial service companies; and president of GE Information Services.
 Prior to joining GE, McNerney worked at Procter & Gamble and McKinsey & Co., Inc.

-A native of Providence, R.I., McNerney earned a B.A. degree from Yale University in 1971 and an M.B.A. from Harvard University in 1975.
+A native of Providence, Rhode Island, McNerney earned a Bachelor of Arts from Yale University in 1971 and a Master of Business Administration from Harvard University in 1975.